We are asked this question all the time.

 Enamel plating will prevent oxidation as long as the plating is in place.
 The key is in discovering strong, quality enamel plating.

-It's quite a bit to take in but it's important when you buy jewelry.
 Many quality issues lie with the metal components.

 How long your jewelry lasts, rests with how well the metal parts resist tarnishing.